• Home

 Share on FacebookShare on Twitter

-A postal ID is a government identity card issued by the Philippine Postal Corporation (Philpost) and is considered as a valid ID in numerous business and government transactions.
+A postal ID is a government identity card issued by the Philippine Postal Corporation (PHLPost) and is considered as a valid ID in numerous business and government transactions.
 If you’re interested in knowing how to obtain a postal identity card as well as the requirements and fees, we have put up this comprehensive guide to help you get one the easiest and fastest way possible.

 In the past, the postal ID was extremely easy to acquire.
 You simply go to the nearest post office, show your community certificate (cedula) and ID photo, and voila!
 You now have a new ID.

-However, with the rise in cases of identity theft and fraud, Philpost decided to implement security measures that make it harder for malicious elements to fake or forge the postal ID.
+However, with the rise in cases of identity theft and fraud, PHLPost decided to implement security measures that make it harder for malicious elements to fake or forge the postal ID.
 What used to be a laminated paper ID is now a plastic ID card with holograms and other security features.
 The new postal identity card also contains the card holder’s fingerprints that can be checked with a computerized identification system to verify his or her identity.

 What is a Postal ID?